The Fox (What Does the Fox Say?): Popular culture

 Due to the popularity of the song, TMZ reported on 18 October 2013 that two weeks before Halloween, the sales of fox costumes had already risen by almost 40% at one costume outlet from 2012, according to the data from Spirit Halloween, BuyCostumes and Amazon.
 The song has also been synchronized with a "singing Halloween house" by the neighborhood in Edwards Landing, Leesburg, Virginia, who every Halloween creates an LED light show with a hit song.

-This song appears in Just Dance 2015.
+The song appears in Just Dance 2015.

+The song appears in Disney's 2025 animated film Zootopia 2.

-This song was also parodied by 442oons to celebrate Leicester City's title win in a song "What do the Foxes Say?" on YouTube, as well as parodied by Bob Rivers with Twisted Tunes, with lyrics for the Seattle Seahawks.
+The song was also parodied by 442oons to celebrate Leicester City's title win in a song "What do the Foxes Say?" on YouTube, as well as parodied by Bob Rivers with Twisted Tunes, with lyrics for the Seattle Seahawks.

-This song was covered by comedian Brian Posehn with Corey Taylor from Slipknot and Stone Sour, and Michael Starr from Steel Panther on his 2020 album Grandpa Metal.
+The song was covered by comedian Brian Posehn with Corey Taylor from Slipknot and Stone Sour, and Michael Starr from Steel Panther on his 2020 album Grandpa Metal.

 The song is currently used as a between-innings dance for the Hokkaido Nippon-Ham Fighters Japanese baseball team, which, according to The Japan Times, "has the internet asking again, 'What does the fox say?
 One video on their official YouTube channel featuring mascot and Fighters infielder Kenshi Sugiya is currently their third-most-viewed video, with over 3.1 million views.
 It became so popular that it inspired a TikTok trend, and also made NPB streaming service Pacific League TV upload videos of opposing team's players, mascots, and managers dancing along to the song.
 Hinatazaka46 and the Fighters cheerleaders performed the song for the Kohaku Uta Gassen New Year's Eve concert on 31 December 2022.